 Now that we’ve established that sugar is not only in nearly everything in the supermarket but also extremely addictive, it may seem like going on a no-sugar diet would be almost impossible.
 In this section, we provide you with a path toward a sugar free diet that, while not easy, is definitely achievable.

 1. Become a Label Reader

 Going sugar-free requires you to be a detective of sorts.
 That’s because manufacturers have other names for sugar in many foods that we wouldn’t normally associate with being sweet.
 Fortunately, the law requires that they disclose what they are putting into the foods they dish up to us.
-So, the first step to success on a sugar-free diet is to learn to read labels.
+So, the first step to success on a sugar free diet is to learn to read labels.
 As you start your low-sugar diet, you may choose to eliminate all foods that contain sugar in any quantity.
 Or, you may choose to limit yourself to foods with less than 5 grams of sugar per 100 grams.
 This will wipe out 90% of all processed foods.
 Many people find it easier to visualize amounts of sugar in teaspoons.
 In order to calculate the sugar content in teaspoons, divide the sugar content by 4.
 So, 4 grams of sugar is roughly equivalent to one teaspoon.
 When you are reading an ingredient list, remember that the nearer an item is to the top of the list, the more of it there is in the product.

 2. Identify Common Culprits

 There are a number of everyday kitchen staples that we often don’t associate with having sugar that you need to know and avoid in order to succeed on a no-sugar diet.
 They contain what are called hidden sugars.
 For a list of examples, take a look at our article on how much sugar is in the foods we eat every day.